michael-0acf4/spin4/README.md

 - A single stack:
     - We can push the value of the accumulator one component at a time i.e. push the value of X or Y
     - We can perform a push with the standard input
-    - It can be rotated left or right
+    - We can rotate it from left or right
     - We can pop the top element to one of the registers
     - We can display the top element